Established in 1995, the Alexander Marks Group is a global reaching firm, headquartered in Canada.

 Bishop Dr. Marshall Uba

-Apostle Dr. Marshall N. Uba is the Presiding Prelate of International Kingdom Soul Network and the General Overseer of Mediator’s Covenant International Churches, one of the fastest growing churches with its base in Nigeria and branches globally.
+Apostle Dr. Marshall N. Uba is the Presiding Prelate of International Kingdom Soul Network and the General Overseer of Mediator’s Covenant International Churches, one of the fastest growing churches with its base in West Africa and branches globally.
 He is also the Executive Director of Anointed Community Services International, Africa.

 Apostle Dr. Uba has authored several books which includes, Poor Made Rich, Supernatural Secret, Kingdom Warfare, Pathway to Greatness, Laws of Transformation, Understanding How and When God Speaks, Hidden Realities, 1000 Spiritual Weapons of Warfare to Pursue, Overtake and Recover All.